Diyar-Yasin/SpaceCadet_Unity/README.md

 ## SpaceCadet_Unity
 A 2D space bullet hell/shoot 'em up.
+Takes heavy inspiration from Ikaruga.

 ## Motivation
 Passion project, learning experience, and an attempt to emulate bullet spread patterns from games like Enter the Gungeon.